This post may contain affiliate links. Please read our disclosure policy.

 Servings 12 servings

-Pumpkin Curry Hummus is a great healthy snack.
+Pumpkin Curry Hummus is a great snack.
 By adding pumpkin puree and curry powder to this homemade blend you end up with the perfect fall appetizer.

 Ingredients